Nkurenkuru: Finnish mission station

 The Finnish Missionary Society began its work in Kavango at Nkurenkuru from the beginning of 1929.
 Nkurenkuru had been chosen as the first Finnish mission station by the local mission chief of Ovamboland, Isak Alho, along with Eetu Järvinen, who had visited the place the previous year.
 The mission station was established near the local government station.

 The first missionary in Nkurenkuru was Eetu Järvinen, who arrived there on New Year's Day, 1929, in order to build the main building of the mission station.
 The first permanent missionary, Aatu Järvinen (later Järvineva), arrived on the scene on 8 June 1929, together with his wife Alma.
 In 1931 they were joined by Anna Rautaheimo, who was a nurse, and Kyllikki Alava.

-In 1990 the Evangelical Lutheran Church in Namibia (ELCIN) founded a secondary school and a high school in Nkurenkuru with the aid of the Finnish Missionary Society.
+In 1990 the Evangelical Lutheran Church in Namibia (ELCIN) founded a secondary school in Nkurenkuru with the aid of the Finnish Missionary Society.
 For a number of years the school has had some Finnish teachers teaching e.g. the natural sciences.
 During the Angolan Civil War (1975–2002) Nkurenkuru became home for a base of the South African Defence Force.

 Since independence

 Since independence of Namibia in 1990 and in particularly since an ongoing decentralisation policy, Nkurenkuru has gained some investments.
 In 2006 Nkurenkuru was declared a town and was the second urban centre of the Kavango Region.
 When in August 2013 the Kavango Region was split into two, Nkurenkuru became the capital of the newly created Kavango West Region.
-It is since then the only self-governed settlement of that region.
+Since then it has been the only self-governed settlement of that region.